ssav7912/rust-FreeD/README.md

 - `EEPROMDataRequestPayload`
 - `CameraCalibrationPayload`
 - `DiagnosticModePayload`

+These are designed to be wrapped in a `Message<T: Serialise + Deserialise>` struct, which appends the command tag and camera information, alongside a checksum before serialisation.
+Likewise deserialised data is returned as a `Message<T>`, which the payload may be extracted from.

 There is also a simple `Serialise` and `Deserialise` trait interface implemented for all payloads, so that data may be sent over UDP or serial interfaces.